-6. Install the filler bolt (2) and tighten it to the specified torque.
+6. Install the filler bolt 2 as page 102 shows and tighten it to the specified torque.

 7. Check for oil leakage.
 If oil leakage is found, check for the cause.

 Be sure no foreign material enters the front gear case.